List of Tamil films of 2002

 Post-amendment to the Tamil Nadu Entertainments Tax Act 1939 on 12 June 2000, gross fell to 125 per cent of nett.
 The Commercial Taxes Department disclosed ₹71.19 crore in entertainment tax revenue for the year.

 A list of films released in the Tamil film industry in India in 2002:

+Box office collection

+The following is the list of highest-grossing Tamil cinema films released in 2002.